farukaplan/Parallel-Multi-Start-Optimization/README.md

     - _single.py_: This is traditional single-start optimization.
 You can observe that it will probably stuck on local minima
     - _sequential.py_: This uses multi-start technique implemented sequentially
     - _parallel-mpi.py_: This uses parallel multi-start technique implemented with MPI library
-    - _parallel-numba.py_: This uses parallel multi-start technique implemented with Numba's OMP
+    - _parallel-numba.py_: This uses thread parallelization with Numba's OMP for multi-start implementation

 ### Prerequistes
 1. Make sure you have Python installed (preferably version 3.7 or later).